 364-4 Quantity Food Principles.
 Basic principles of foodserve management and its application to volume food production, menu development, food safety, procurement, kitchen equipment, customer service, marketing and finance will be covered during the semester.
 An online culinary lab will provide hands-on experience in food preparation.
 A grade of C or better required.
 Prerequisite: HTEM 202 and HTEM 206 or equivalent or concurrent enrollment.
 Restricted to sophomore standing.
 Restricted to students enrolled in online HTEM program.

 HTEM371 - Field Experience

 371-3 to 6 Field Experience.
 Opportunity for supervised learning experiences in the student's major.
 1st and 2nd 400 hour internship experience.
 6 month internship experience.
 Major requires 371.
 Restricted to Hospitality, Tourism, and Event Management majors only.
 Restricted to sophomore status.
 Special approval needed from the internship coordinator.

 HTEM371A - Internship

 371A-3 Field Experience A. Opportunity for supervised learning experiences in the student's major.
-1st internship exprience.
+1st internship experience.
 Major requires 371.
 Prerequisite: HTEM 202, MGMT 202 with grades of C or better.
 Restricted to Hospitality, Tourism, and Event Management majors only.
 Restricted to sophomore status or higher.
 Special approval needed from the internship coordinator.